Nee-Shar/Nee-Shar/README.md

 I love creating amazing web applications that deliver exceptional user experiences.
 I strive for:

 🚀 Well-crafted web applications that combine aesthetics with functionality.
 ⚡ Responsive and user-friendly designs that ensure an engaging experience across all devices.
 🌟 Clean and maintainable code that adheres to industry best practices and coding standards.
-🔥 Seamless integration with Firebase for efficient data management and real-time updates.
+🔥 Seamless integration with backend technologies like Node.js and FastAPI for robust and scalable server-side solutions.
+💾 Efficient data management and real-time updates using BAAS platforms such as Firebase and Supabase.
 💡 Creative problem-solving and innovative thinking to tackle complex challenges.
 👨‍💻 A continuous learner who is always up for mastering new technologies and frameworks.
 🧠 A passion for Data Structures and Algorithms—I enjoy solving DSA questions to keep my skills sharp.
 Let's Collaborate!
 If you have an exciting project or collaboration opportunity in mind, feel free to reach out.
 I'm open to teamwork and eager to contribute my skills to make impactful web applications.